STAWKEYE/LightningNodeStats/README.md

 		   with your PaymentChannelID.
 This section of code could be copied several times if you'd like to use a custom identifier for any payment channels of special interest.

 	Rebalance
-		A listing of all of your payment channels, ranked by the amount of imbalance (in true BTC value, not by percentage of channel capacity)
+		A listing of all of your payment channels, ranked by the amount of imbalance (in true BTC value, not by percentage of channel capacity).
 		OUT / IN : RemoteBalance/LocalBalance   Will read from 0% to 100%, with 50% being a perfectly balanced channel (of any capacity).
 		SURPLUS : The amount of excess BTC on your local side beyond a perfect 50% balance.
 A nagetive value means you need more local funds to achieve balance.